COVID-19 PANEL PROCEDURAL RULES

 Whether or not alleged violations are pursued as organization misconduct, individual members of the organization may still face discipline under this process or the Student Code of Conduct process, in addition to any organization sanctions imposed.

-The hearing process shall be identical to the process employed for individual students, except that all notices, decisions and other communications will be provided to the organization’s leader.
+The hearing process is identical to the process employed for individual students, except that all notices, decisions and other communications will be provided to the organization’s leader.
 It shall then be the responsibility of the organization’s leader to notify the rest of the members of the organization and its advisor, if any.

 In determining sanctions, the College will consider the importance of educating students about the responsibility every member of the community bears in ensuring the health and safety of one another and the need to protect the community from conduct that jeopardizes Colby’s commitment to deliver the highest quality education aligned with co-curricular opportunities that define the Colby experience.